devel0/iot-esp8266-serial-fwd/README.md

 - LV1, LV2 to esp RX, TX
 - HV to external serial level (eg. 5V)
 - HV1, HV2 to external serial TX, RX

+temperature sensor ds18b20:
+- data connected to D2 and through a 4.7k resistor to 3v3

 ## flash the firmware